EllingtonKirby/EllingtonKirby.github.io/index.markdown

 # About Me

 I am a former Software Engineer and current Machine Learning Student.
 I have worked at large and medium sized companies as an Android Developer such as FanDuel and Snap Inc, as well as small startups and agencies.
+I am passionate about Deep Learning, specificially encoder-decoder architectures and their application to generative tasks.

-In 2019 I moved to Paris to learn French and eat way too many French pastries.
+In 2019 I moved to Paris to learn French, work at Zenly, and eat way too many French pastries.

 In 2022 I returned to school to pursue a Masters in Machine Learning at PSL Research University.